Beñat

-Beñat is a Basque masculine given name variant of Bernard, which comes from Germanic origin.
-There are variants in other languages including the Spanish and Italian Bernardo.
+Beñat is a Basque masculine given name, a variant of Bernard, which is of Germanic origin.
+There are variants in other languages including the Spanish and Italian name Bernardo.
 While the Basque language does not have a feminine given name equivalent, other languages do, such as the French Bernardine.
 Beñat is uncommon as a surname.
 People with the name Beñat include: